Renting vs. Buying a House: Advantages & Disadvantages

 One of your major upfront costs will be your down payment.
 While a 20% down payment is traditional and ideal, because it can lower your mortgage payments and minimize how much you will pay in interest, you don’t have to have a 20% down payment saved up to buy a house.
 Programs like the FHA allow you to buy a home with a down payment as small as 3.5%, while VA home loans eliminate the need for a down payment.

 You will also need to be prepared to pay closing costs.
 These costs are typically between 2% and 5% of your total home loan.
 If you bought a $400,000 home, your closing costs could range from $8,000 to $20,000.
 While it’s most economical to pay those costs out-of-pocket, you may be able to wrap them into your home loan.
-Keep in mind, though, that if you wrap those costs into the loan, you will be paying interest on those costs and will increase your monthly mortgage payments.
+Keep in mind, though, that if you wrap those costs into the loan, you will be paying interest on those costs and will increase your monthly mortgage payment.

 Monthly payments

-You will also need to pay for your homeowners and mortgage insurance.
+You will also need to pay for your homeowners and mortgage insurance premiums.
 If you put only a small amount of money down, then your lender will require you to purchase private mortgage insurance, which helps to protect the lender if you default on your mortgage.
 Your insurance costs will depend on factors like the value of your home, your location, and the type of policy that you choose.
 You can also wrap your insurance into your mortgage, so you are making monthly payments toward your policy.

 If you live in a neighborhood that is part of a homeowners association, then you will need to pay monthly HOA fees.
 These fees help with property and common area maintenance costs, and they can vary significantly.
 It’s a good idea to thoroughly research the HOA fees of any home that you’re considering buying, so you know what to budget.
 You will usually pay these fees monthly or quarterly.